gmarkley-VI/jirateamgrade/README.md

 # jirateamgrade
-Tools for teams to use to improve development practices.
+Hack Research Tools for teams to use to improve development practices.

+I am moving to archive well past its prime.